Common Strippit

 Disk Lighter.

-PROBLEMS: Setting Clutch & Brake Sensors, Intermittent Ram-Downs,
+PROBLEMS: When Setting Clutch & Brake Sensors, Intermittent Ram-Downs,

 Timing Magnets hit Sensors, Magnets Breaking and Sensors Damaged